backand/docs/source/includes/_integrations.md

     }
   }
 });
 ```

-Replace <your object name> with the object associated with the action you created.
+Next, add the JavaScript code to the right to your app's client-side code base.
+Replace `<your object name>` with the object associated with the action you created.
 Once this is done, you'll be able to easily trigger emails via Mandrill using Backand's custom action API.

 ### Send Email with Mandrill API (with Attachments)